Traditional vs Low-Code Development: What to Choose?

 Traditional development: What should you know about it?

-Before we proceed to discuss the peculiarities of low code application development, let’s focus on the benefits of the traditional approach.
+Before we proceed to discuss the peculiarities of low code development, let's focus on the benefits of the traditional development approach.

 Custom software development is a term used to describe the process of designing, coding, deploying, and maintaining software solutions tailored to the specific needs of particular users.
 This approach is often named as an alternative to using off-the-shelf business apps that offer only standardized functionality and integrations.